Zsombijatek/dotnet-hash-bruteforcer/README.md

 ## <span style="color:#3ca11d">1.
 Description of the program</span>

 + The program is written in **`C#`** using the `.NET Core 3.1 Framework` and ***only*** uses `CPU` threads (all available threads).
++ The program generates its own guesses and uses those up to find a match for the given hash.
 + It creates every possible combination from the given hardcoded charset which contains `90` characters including:
   - ***Numbers***
   - ***Letters***: All lowercase and uppercase letters of the english alphabet